-The minor in Philosophy consist of PHIL1001 (Introduction to Philosophy), and an additional 15 credits in philosophy courses across levels 2 and 3.
-THE LINGUISTICS PROGRAMMES At the core, all linguistics programmes are concerned with the place and utility of language in people's daily lives.
-Informed by the study of language in different societies, our programmes develop a global perspective on language in Caribbean societies.
-Our graduates are expected to have a range of skills which allow them to be good communicators, and are found in professions which call for the ability to analyse and develop appropriate communication strategies, or to analyse and implement language-related policies and interventions.
-Such professions range from Public Relations, to English language curriculum development and teaching, to the hospitality industry, to the public media.
+The minor in Philosophy consists of PHIL1003 (Introduction to Philosophy), and an additional 15 credits in philosophy courses across levels 2 and 3.

+THE LINGUISTICS PROGRAMMES

+At the core, all linguistics programmes are concerned with the place and utility of language in people's daily lives.
+Informed by the study of language in different societies, our programmes develop a global perspective on language in Caribbean societial contexts.
+Our graduates are expected to have a range of skills which allow them to be good communicators, and are found in professions which call for the ability to analyze and develop appropriate communication strategies, or to analyze and implement language-related policies and interventions.
+Such professions range from Public Relations, to English language curriculum development and teaching, to the hospitality industry and the public media.

-Some of our majors relate to more specific career objectives.
+Apart from the general Majors in Linguistics and in Language, Communication and Society, some of our majors relate to more specific career objectives.
 This is true of the Double Major in Linguistics & Language Education, whose graduates are recognized by the Ministry of Education, opening up career options in the educational sector.
 The Major in Caribbean Sign Language Interpreting allows graduates to work in Deaf environments, and the Special in Language & Linguistics naturally prepares graduates for a career in foreign language environments.

-MAJOR IN LANGUAGE COMMUNICATION AND SOCIETY
+MAJOR IN LANGUAGE, COMMUNICATION AND SOCIETY